F-Zero X: Race modes

 F-Zero X has 5 different gameplay modes: GP (Grand Prix) Race, Practice, Time Attack, Death Race, and VS Battle.
 In GP Race, the player races against 29 opponents through 3 laps of each track in a cup.
 Players get a certain number of points for finishing a track depending on where they placed, and the winner of the cup is the character who receives the most total points.
 Each cup has 4 selectable difficulty levels: Novice, Standard, Expert, and Master.
 The higher the difficulty level selected, the tougher the opponents, and less spare machines the player starts with.
 Furthermore, the 3 cups initially available are ordered by increasing difficulty (Jack, Queen, and King respectively) and 6 tracks each.
 Eventually, the player can unlock the Joker Cup with its set of 6 tracks, followed by the X Cup.
 The X Cup is a set of 6 tracks that are randomly generated on each playthrough.
-The randomized track elements lack loops and can be simplistic, but others are intricate.
+The randomized track elements lack loops and can vary widely in intricacy.

 Practice mode demonstrates any track with opponents.
 Time Attack lets the player choose a track and complete a 3-lap race in the shortest time possible.
 Transparent re-enactments of Time Attack performances, allow racing against ghost racers, recorded by the player or game developer.
 Up to 3 player-contributed ghosts can be raced against simultaneously, but only 1 can be saved per track.
 Death Race has the player annihilating the 29 other racers as speedily as possible on a specialized course.
 There is no selectable difficulty level, or set number of laps, but the boost is immediately available.
 Vs. Battle is the multiplayer mode where 2 to 4 players compete in a 3-lap race, and slots not in use by players can be operated by the artificial intelligence.
 A slot machine for those out of the race early will appear if the option is enabled.
 Players can adversely affect the energy levels of those still competing by matching symbols.